I know one of the secrets to becoming an accomplished designer, and I’d like to share that with you today.

 J. B. Rainsberger and friends, “Understanding Coupling and Cohesion”.
 57 minutes of video.
 A discussion among eight programmers comparing their understanding of and approach to teaching about coupling and cohesion.

-Several articles at blog.thecodewhisperer.com on the topics of simple design, the SOLID principles, and the perils of integrated tests.
+Several articles at blog.thecodewhisperer.com on the topics of simple design, higher-level design principles, and the perils of integrated tests.